unionai/unionai-docs/README.md

 ### Variables

-Variables can be used in the content of a page using Jinja templating syntax like this:
+Variables can be used in the content of a page using Jinja2 templating syntax like this:

 ```
 {@= my_variable =@}